Rothes is a Town in the Speyside area of the

 10 to 75 year old Single Malt Whisky.
 There are

-also scenic Estate Gardens that you can walk
+also scenic Estate Gardens you can walk

 round.